 The problem is that they can also be used for more sneaky stuff.
 Particularly third-party cookies.
-These are cookies hosted on a website, but which belong to other websites.
+These are cookies hosted on a website, which belong to other websites.
 They, therefore, do not improve your experience on that website but are instead used by advertisers to track your web browsing history.

-Over time (and usually combined with information gained by other means), allow advertisers to build up a detailed model of what you do (and what you buy!) on the internet.
+Over time (and usually combined with information gained by other means), these cookies allow advertisers to build up a detailed model of what you do (and what you buy!) on the internet.
 They then use this to target you with ever more personalized ads.

-While some people don’t mind this (indeed some even like being shown ads for stuff they like!), but this kind of intrusive web tracking is clearly a violation of our privacy.
+While some people don’t mind this (indeed some even like being shown ads for stuff they like!), this kind of intrusive web tracking is clearly a violation of our privacy.

 Almost all modern web browsers feature privacy settings that allow you to restrict or block cookies from being stored on your device.
 This article shows you how to enable these restrictions on all major browsers on all major platforms.

 Most browsers offer three cookie filtering options: allow all cookies, allow third party cookies, or block all cookies.

 Many websites rely heavily on first-party cookies to provide basic functionality and improve visitors’ experience.
 So, by blocking all cookies, you may find that many websites break so that you either can’t use them at all, or they will have reduced functionality.

 For most people, then, blocking only third-party cookies is a good privacy compromise.
 Not only are first-party cookies genuinely useful (to the point of being essential for many websites), but they are not the ones that track you.